Projects

 “Relational discrimination in non-human primates”

+In prep.
 A plethora of research exists on the understanding of relations between associated concepts or objects, but we as a species lack sufficient explanation for how this ability for abstract thought became possible.
-This study explores such questions by providing touch-screen games to young children and non-human primates.
+This study, conducted through the CAOs Lab, explores such questions by providing touch-screen games to young children and non-human primates.

 Project Humans